SharkSnack/shiren-4/content/guides/tips-and-tricks.md

 #### Always Win Pick-A-Choice

-Also referred to as One-Choice-Shop.<br/>
+Also referred to as One-Choice Shop.<br/>
 Technique utilizing the fact that Rocks or Porky Rocks can be thrown into walls.

 To get started, dig the following path using a Rusty Pickaxe, Rusty Pick, or Tunnel Staff: